William Ranney

-William Tylee Ranney (May 9, 1813 – November 18, 1857) was a 19th-century American painter, known for his depictions of Western life, sporting scenery, historical subjects and portraiture.
+William Tylee Ranney (May 9, 1813 – November 18, 1857) was an American painter, known for his depictions of Western life, sporting scenery, historical subjects and portraiture.
 In his 20-year career, he made 150 paintings and 80 drawings, and is considered the first major genre painter to work in New Jersey, and one of the most important pre-Civil War American painters.
 His work is on display in several museums across the United States.
-One of his contemporaries opined, "A specimen of Ranney is indispensable wherever a collection of American art exists."
+One of his contemporaries opined, "A specimen of Ranney is indispensable wherever a collection of American art exists".

 Early life

 William Tylee Ranney was born in Middletown, Connecticut on May 9, 1813, the son of William Ranney, a sea captain, and Clarissa Ranney.
 In 1826, at the age of 13, he moved to Fayetteville, North Carolina, to live with his maternal uncle, merchant William Nott, and be apprenticed as a tinsmith.
 It is believed that Ranney developed his first sketches during this period.

 At the age of 20 Ranney moved to Brooklyn in 1833 to study painting.
 On March 12, 1836, six days after the fall of the Alamo, he volunteered in the Texas Army to fight in the Texas War of Independence under General Sam Houston.
 His experience during this period is understood as the most significant influence on the subject matter of his future works.
 Ranney was reportedly in the guard placed over Mexican President Santa Anna following his capture at the Battle of San Jacinto.
 Ranney's nine-month tenure in the Texas Army ended on November 23, 1836.
 He remained in West Columbia, Texas until returning to Brooklyn in 1837.